 On the Review and create page, click Submit.

-- To ensure that the Provisioner shut downs automatically, review the
+- To ensure that the Provisioner shut downs automatically, monitor the

 /qumulo/my-stack-name/last-run-status

-parameter in AWS Systems Manager (Application Management > Parameter Store). - To check that the cluster is healthy, log in to the Web UI.
+parameter for the Provisioner.
+(In AWS Systems Manager, click Application Management > Parameter Store > /qumulo/<my-stack-name>/last-run-status.
+On the History tab, click ⚙️, and then in the Preferences dialog box, click Parameter history properties > Value > Confirm.) - To check that the cluster is healthy, log in to the Qumulo Core Web UI.

 Step 2: Remove the Existing EC2 Instances

-- To delete the previous CloudFormation stack, on the Stacks page, select the stack name for your previous deployment and then, in the upper right, click Delete.
+- To delete the previous CloudFormation stack, on the Stacks page, select the stack name for your previous deployment and then, in the upper right, click Stack actions > Edit termination protection.

 -